Emirate of Harar: Somalis

+The Emirate of Harar consisted of a sizeable Somali population.
+Richard Burton at the time also noted that the Habr Awal had strong ties to the Emirate of Harar and Emirs would hold Habr Awal merchants in their court with high esteem with Richard Burton noting their influence in Emir Ahmad III ibn Abu Bakr's court and discussions.

 Historian Abdurahman Garad, discusses policies the emirate had implemented regarding Somali peoples that inhabited the region:

 For strategic and practical reasons, however, the Harari were unable or not allowed to carry out such punitive actions against the nomadic Somalis.
 This also explains their political strategy towards them, which consisted of refraining from imposing territorial rule on them, as they had done with some success over the sedentary highlanders.
 Instead, the emirs endeavoured to bring the individual Somali tribes more or less under their control through diplomatic means, primarily by means of intermarriage with the most powerful chiefs.

 In the late 1800s the sister of the last Emir of Harar Abdullahi II was wed to a member of the Ughaz.